checkly/docs.checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

   // Store it in an environment variable to access it in your API Check request body process.env.NUMBER_TO_WORD_RESULT = result[1]
 } else {
-  throw new Error("Could not parse token from XML")
+  throw new Error("Could not parse XML")
 }
 ```